Devices, such as physical desk phones, conference phones, paging gateways, etc. are all managed through the Devices menu option.

 Note: With Husaria Hosted Voice services, all 10-digit calls in Canada and USA are treated equally; there is no difference in billing for a USA call vs a Canada call.

-Follow Me is an advanced Call Forward that allows you to forward calls to alternate destinations either concurrently or in succession.
+On the Call Forward page, Follow Me is an advanced Call Forward option that forwards calls to alternate destinations either concurrently or in succession.
 You can set multiple destinations, set a delay between destinations, and also control how long the call should be active prior to hitting a timeout and returning to the default extension destination (typically, voicemail).

 The Prompt column with the dropdown option Confirm forces the recipient to press 1 to confirm that they are a real person answering the forwarded call.
 This is to prevent cellular phone voicemail from answering the call, in the case where the user wants all calls to timeout back to their extension voicemail.